 In 2020, over 750 attendees from theaters, film festivals, distributors, vendors, and allied organizations joined for a sold-out Annual Conference with over 75 panels and roundtables and over 140 speakers.

 Having grown into a year-round organization, Art House Convergence has expanded its work to include a traveling regional seminar every summer, Art House Theater Day, the Visiting Members Program, and more.

-The Art House Convergence, having grown into a year-round organization, relies on several staff members and a huge number of volunteers to coordinate and plan all the events and programs.
-The organization is based out of and staffed by its founding institution, the Michigan Theater Foundation in Ann Arbor, MI.
-The organization strives to reflect its core intention, community-based, mission-driven, in all its programs, seminars and conference.
+Art House Convergence relies on a team of two staff members and a large number of volunteers to coordinate and plan all the events and programs.
+The organization is currently based out of and staffed by its founding institution, the Michigan Theater Foundation.
+The organization strives to reflect its core intention, community-based, mission-driven, in all its programs, seminars and conferences.